Skip to main content

 Partnering with communities and subject matter experts

-Common Ground aims to build on lessons learned from historical and current experience with public engagement.
+Common Ground aims to build on lessons learned from historical and current experience with public engagement tied to critical infrastructure.
 By design, this project focuses on providing recommendations to the U.S. Department of Energy on consent-based siting processes and is not asked to designate a location or community for siting.
-In this 2 year project, we aim to have frank discussions and mutual learning with the public and subject matter experts that want to contribute to better understanding of consent-based siting.
+In this 2 year project, we aim to have frank discussions and to learn with as well as from the public and subject matter experts that want to contribute to better understanding of consent-based siting.
 From this, we will develop general briefings that will be presented in public forums and writing.
 Quoting of individuals will only be done with their permission.

 This program is supported by the Common Ground consortium, a community network of universities and a national tribal organization plus public and private sector partners.
 Common Ground focuses on mutual learning to provide feedback to the U.S. Department of Energy on ways to improve consent-based processes.